iMrDJAi/iMrDJAi-MDE/README.md

 **Note:** You will see that the URL is followed with a query (`?version=`), it's just a trick to flush the cache and to force page to show its new changes.
 You can put any random string that you didn't use before as its value.
 ## To-Do
 - [ ] Make it responsive.
-- [ ] Add a resize button (to make it easy to resize for mobile users).
+- [x] Add a resize button (to make it easy to resize for mobile users).
-- [ ] Update the sup/subscript regex (to support using the links syntex).
+- [x] Update the sup/subscript regex (to support using the links syntax).
 - [ ] Update the Embeds system (it needs more work).
 - [ ] Add customizable text length limit.
 - [ ] Update the help text.